JustinTzHLin/Extension-Yes-No-Generator/README.md

 # Yes/No Generator
-Yes/No Generator is an extension that can provide answers for every yes/no questions in the universe.
+Yes/No Generator is an extension that can provide answers for every yes/no question in the universe.

 ## Installation
-Users can either choose to upload the extension to your browser, or add it to your browser from the chrome web store
+Users can either choose to upload the extension to your browser, or add it to your browser from the Chrome Web Store.

 ## Upload
 1. Download the files to an unique folder in your computer